tytydraco/yessleep/out/I_took_a_remote_job_clicking_through_a_private_street_view_map_I_need_someone_in_GIS_or_map_software_to_tell_me_what_Im_looking_at_before_my_internet_cuts_out.md

 **Edit:** A car door just slammed outside....

 **Edit 2:** The fan noise from the Taurus got louder.
 Vibrating the floorboards.
 Something's on my porch steps.
 Posting this now, I'll update when I can.

+**Edit 3:** I can't post the second part here.
+Every time I try, the connection drops or the text just vanishes.
+My digital footprint is being wiped.
+The only place the text would actually save without deleting itself for now is directly on my personal profile.
+[You can read Part 2 here.](https://www.reddit.com/user/nocturn-e/comments/1vehngn/i_took_a_remote_job_clicking_through_a_private/)